-"I love Mango for its selection of trend-forward and timeless shoes that stay under the $250 mark.
-I own a handful of boots, flats, and sandals from the Spanish brand and they always look so chic and much more expensive than their actual price tag.
+Mango has a great (and editor-loved) selection of both trend-forward and timeless shoes that usually stay under the $250 mark.
+We've tried many pairs out from the Spanish brand and they always look much more expensive than their actual price tag.
 (We also haven't had any comfort issues, which we can't say about other online retailers.)